kidsakoder/kidsakoder-no-app/.github/pull_request_template.md

 <!--Provide screenshots (before and after) if doing design changes.-->

 ## Code Checklist
-- [ ] Work in progress <!--If the code is not ready to merge.-->
 - [ ] The code follows our code conventions
 - [ ] I have added tests for my code
 - [ ] I have added documentation for my code
-- [ ] I have changed the build configuration

 ## Learning
 <!--Link to libraries, addons and sources of information used to solve the problem.-->